BombayBrownBoy09/nlp-ingredient-reccomender/README.md

 `python scripts/doc2vec_pred.py`

 This will prompt a user input in the command line for a recipe (comma-seperated input required) and output the model's top ten ingredient reccomendations.
-An example of this can be seen below:
+A demo of this can be seen below: